mermaid-js/mermaid/docs/Setup.md

 ## render

-Function that renders an svg with a graph from a chart definition.
+Function that renders an SVG with a graph from a chart definition.
 Usage example below.

 ```javascript
 mermaidAPI.initialize({